 Any workplace that poses a risk of burns, including electric currents or open flames, should have a fire emergency plan.
 This type of plan includes designating which people will play integral roles in evacuation and maintaining a fire, along with a quick and efficient evacuation plan for workers onsite.
 This is especially important for the construction industry, where a fire plan should be set into place before any demolition job.
+If you have been burned, or lost a loved one due to electrocution, contact our Pennsylvania workers’ compensation lawyers handling electrocution accidents.

-Injuries that result from an electrocution include:
+Injuries that result from burns and electrocution accidents include:

 - Neurological injuries, nervous system damage